MapsPeople/docs/src/content/map/simple-map-app.md

 ## Android

-First, you need to download the pre-made feature from GitHub, found [here](*INSERT LINK HERE*).
+First, you need to download or clone the pre-made feature from GitHub, found [here](*INSERT LINK HERE*).

-### Setting Up The MapsFragment

 > NOTE: This Fragment was designed to be displayed in Portrait Mode.
-While it will work in Landscape Mode, some UI elements may look distroted or out-of-place.
+While it will work in Landscape Mode, some UI elements may look distorted or out-of-place.

 * Open the project you just downloaded, and copy the classes located in `java/com/mapspeople/sportseventactivity` into your own App.